mastanehfey/Restaurant-Website-Template-REACT/README.md

 ## General info
 ```
-This project is a Restaurant online ordering website, Data is hosted by Netlify.
+This project is a Restaurant online ordering website, Data is hosted by Contentful.
 Stores the cart in Local Storage.
 Which I made it to improve my skills in using Context in React.
 ```